Coderdivine/pancakeswap-trading-bot/README.md

-# pancakeswap-trading-bot
-A POC trading bot for Pancakeswap.
-Intended as an educational exploration of scripted DEX trading.

-## Usage

-1. Run `npm ci` to install the dependencies
-2. Copy `env.template` to `.env`
-3. Edit the variables in `.env`
-4. Run the bot with `node bot`
-5. ???
-6. Profit?
+Hey, check out this cool trading bot called CoderDivine Trading-Bot.
+It's a proof of concept bot for trading in 2023.

+To use it, here's what you need to do:

+Install the dependencies by running npm ci
+Duplicate env.template and name the copy as .env Modify the variables in the newly created .env file Start the bot by typing node bot